 This time is different.
 Thursday's development brings Cohen into Mueller's fold.

-- The National Today Michael Cohen surprise guilty plea, Trump gets testy: Latest on the Mueller probe
+- The National Today Surprise Michael Cohen guilty plea signals something big may be brewing in Mueller probe

 "The other thing this tells us is that Mueller believes that lies to Congress concerning Russia-related matters are within the scope of his inquiries," said Renato Mariotti, a former federal prosecutor.
 "You can imagine that poses a problem for other people who potentially lied to Congress about this sort of stuff."